twhitehead/OpenVR-Test/README.md

 I also discovered that your SteamVR version needs to match you OpenVR version of the `VR_Init` call will fail.
-This means the (much better performaing for me at least) linux_v1.14 SteamVR beta will not work with programs compiled against the newest OpenVR releases.
-This includes this, although, for no good reason.
-Feel free to revert the openvr submodule to an earlier version.
+This means the (much better performaing for me at least) linux_v1.14 SteamVR beta will not work with programs compiled against the newest OpenVR releases such as this one.
+Feel free to revert the openvr submodule to an earlier version to get around this.

 As a full disclaimer, I have also been testing under [GE-Proton8-23](https://github.com/GloriousEggroll/proton-ge-custom/releases) as I needed this for other reasons